AdamKniec/country-select-react/README.md

 Application idea comes from the Frontendmentor platform:

 https://www.frontendmentor.io/dashboard

-Live bersion of the page is available here:
+Live version of the page is available here:

 https://awesome-booth-e1a9c1.netlify.app/
 ## Installation